asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 ### setx(*x*)

-The goto() function will immediately move the turtle to the given *x* coordinate.
+The `setx()` function will immediately move the turtle to the given *x* coordinate.
 The turtle's y coordinate will stay the same.
-If the pen is down (see pendown() and penup()) a line will be drawn from the previous coordinates to the new coordinates.
+This moves the turtle strictly left or right.
+If the pen is down (see `pendown()` and `penup()`) a line will be drawn from the previous coordinates to the new coordinates.

 ### sety(*y*)

-The goto() function will immediately move the turtle to the given *y* coordinate.
+The `sety()` function will immediately move the turtle to the given *y* coordinate.
 The turtle's x coordinate will stay the same.
-If the pen is down (see pendown() and penup()) a line will be drawn from the previous coordinates to the new coordinates.
+This moves the turtle strictly up or down.
+If the pen is down (see `pendown()` and `penup()`) a line will be drawn from the previous coordinates to the new coordinates.

 ### setheading(*heading*)

-The setheading() function will change the current direction to the *heading* angle.
+The `setheading()` function will change the current direction to the *heading* angle.
 If you imagine being above the turtle looking down, the turtle turning left looks like it is turning counter-clockwise or anti-clockwise.
 The turtle will not move; it will only change the heading it is facing.

 ```python
 from turtle import *